 I would say in this case, it would be best to go to the hearing and with the help of a mediator draft up an agreement in which he agrees to vacate and you provide a rent abatement.
 The agreement should also include a clause stating that if the tenant does not move out on Aug.
 15 then the landlord can file with the Sheriff to evict the tenant.
 The mediated agreement should then be taken to the hearing and ask the Board member to issue a consent order on what you have agreed upon.

-I gave an N4 notice for my tenant not paying rent.
+I gave an N4 notice to my tenant for not paying rent.
 How do I know that they’ve received it if they haven’t told me?

-When the tenant is given a notice to end tenancy, such as an N4 for nonpayment, they do not have to acknowledge receipt of it.
-They either pay the rent and void the notice, or move out, or stay and do not pay the rent.
-If they do not pay by Day 14, you may apply to the Board on or after Day 15 for an eviction hearing, and if they pay during this process, then they can stay.
+When the tenant is given a notice to end tenancy, such as an N4 for non-payment, they do not have to acknowledge receipt of it.
+They either pay the rent and void the notice, move out, or stay and do not pay the rent.
+If they do not pay by 14th day after serving notice, you may apply to the Board on or after the 15th day for an eviction hearing.
+If they pay before your Landlord and Tenant Board (LTB) hearing, they would also have to pay the filing fee.
+If they don’t pay, then you should continue with the hearing process to get an order.
+The tenant may pay after the LTB order is issued but before the Sheriff’s office comes to evict.
+In this case, the tenant can file a Motion to Stay and have the eviction stopped.

 The police broke the door to my tenant’s unit and I have since been out of contact with him.
 The tenant has not paid rent since.
 What should I do at this point?